-Addlestone Hebrew Academy will follow the school closing announcements of the Charleston County public schools in the event of unusual or hazardous weather conditions.
-If the Charleston County public schools are out of session for more than one day, please listen for special local radio, television, and internet bulletins announcing the reopening of our school.
+Addlestone Hebrew Academy will generally follow the school closing announcements of the Charleston County public schools in the event of unusual or hazardous weather conditions.
+If circumstances and conditions exist that do not impact AHA, the school reserves the right to open even if county schools are closed.

 Closing when school is in progress - Any decision to close the school will be made by the administration according to the circumstances.
 If an event occurs which requires the school to close during a day already in progress, parents will be contacted via phone and email or text message, if necessary.
-If a parent cannot be reached, the child will stay with the Head of School or her designee until a decision as to where that child will go is made.
-In such a case, please contact the Head of School at 571-1105 for information concerning your child.
+If a parent cannot be reached, the child will stay with the Head of School or designee until a decision as to where that child will go is made.
+In such a case, please contact the Head of School at 843-571-1105 for information concerning your child.